 What is an audio typist

 Let’s start by looking at what an audio typist is.
 An audio typist is someone who specializes in creating documents by typing up text from an audio file.
-They type up what they hear and produce documents such as letters, reports, manuscripts, thesis, etc. This type of work can be open to a large number of people as nowadays most people are comfortable with using a keyboard.
+They type up what they hear and produce documents such as letters, reports, manuscripts, theses, etc. This type of work can be done by a large number of people as nowadays most people are comfortable with using a keyboard.

-You will be pleased to hear there are plenty of opportunities out there to carry out audio transcription work from home, but please note there is also a lot of competition, so be informed before you start.
+You will be pleased to hear there are plenty of opportunities out there to carry out audio transcription work from home.
+But you should also be aware there is also a lot of competition, so be informed before you start.

 As mentioned above most people today are comfortable using a keyboard, but there are some additional skills that should help you become an audio typist.